Basement Remodeling Ideas & How Tos

-No matter what you do, define the space.
+No matter what you do, define the basement remodel space.
 Do you have children that will benefit from a play area?
 Do you need a family room, with a large entertainment area?
 Do you want to install a spare bedroom and bath for extended stays by your parents or in-laws?

 All of that must be defined before you proceed.
 The reason is simple—you are at ground zero in your basement.
 There are certain things that cannot be changed.
 Your job will be to work around them.

-Proceed with Planning
+Proceed with Basement Remodel Planning

 There are two ways you can approach the task.
-After carefully measuring your basement, use 0.25 inch graph paper to lay out your design, with 0.25-inches on paper equal to 1 foot of floor space.
+After carefully measuring your basement, use 0.25 inch graph paper to lay out your design, with 0.25-inches on paper equal to one foot of floor space.
 If you find you haven't got enough room on the paper because you have a large basement, simply tape together more graph paper to cover the entire area.

 In your drawing, allow for the finished wall, which will include the stud and wallboard.
 It will be approximately 15-inches.
 Record the measurements as accurately as possible.
-You don't want to install a kitchen or pool table in your new basement remodel and find you that are 6 inches short on space.
+You don't want to install a kitchen or pool table in your new basement remodel and find that you are 6 inches short on space.

 Home Designer is powerful.
 It includes a complete set of Computer Aided Design (CAD) tools to detail designs; furthermore, it allows you to import colors, textures, and wall treatments to give you a good picture of what you want.
-It will guide you in determining materials you need, and generate a spreadsheet of these items, allowing you to figure budget.
+It will guide you in determining the materials you need, and generate a spreadsheet of these items, allowing you to figure budget.
 It can be purchased at Basement Ideas’ online store for $59.00.